touchlab/KMMBridgeKickStart/README.md

 with your implementation of the `Analytics` interface.

-The `startSDK` function returns `SDKHandle` data class that holds the `CallbackBreedRepository`, which your View Model can use to access the data and functions.
+The `startSDK` function returns `SDKHandle` data class that holds the `CallbackBreedRepository` and analytics classes, which your View Model can use to access the data and functions.

 (Optional) log the app start

 ```
-AppAnalytics().appStarted()
+handle.appAnalytics().appStarted()
 ```